 The lights are best seen on extremely dark nights, though.
 So aim for a dark night with as little moonlight as possible.
 Also, try and make it a clear night, as any cloud cover will ruin your chances of viewing the aurora.

 As Spring approaches, heavy snow clouds become less frequent, increasing the chances of clear skies and a chance to view the aurora.
 The March Equinox also provides higher solar activity, making aurora displays more imminent.

 READ NEXT: HOW TO GET TO ICELAND

-The Food and Fun festival is held every year in Reykjavík, during the first weekend in March.
+If you visit Iceland in March you will be able to attend the Food and Fun Festival that is held every year in Reykjavík, during the first weekend in March.
 The festival is a culinary circus.
 Reykjavík’s best restaurants host some of the most well-known chefs from both sides of the Atlantic.

 For one weekend these chefs will work in the restaurants and create delectable menus with Iceland’s freshest ingredients.
 It’s a festival for your taste buds and one that is surely worth the visit.

 Every year, on the 1st of March, Iceland locals celebrate Beer Day or Bjordagur.
-This is to honour the day the day that beer became legal again in Iceland, after 74 years of prohibition.
+This is to honor the day that beer became legal again in Iceland, after 74 years of prohibition.

-It may seem too cold in March to properly enjoy an ice cold beer, but after such a long period of not being allowed to drink the stuff, Icelanders fully enjoyed the first day it was brought back to their shores.
+Iceland in March may seem too cold to properly enjoy an ice-cold beer, but after such a long period of not being allowed to drink the stuff, Icelanders fully enjoyed the first day it was brought back to their shores.